HacktheTime/BBsentials/README.md

 THIS MOD IS NOT AFFILIATED WITH BINGO BREWERS ANYMORE since indigo had a problem with me focusing on 1.20 and refusing to collaborate with me on request.

-The mod is availibel on modrinth https://modrinth.com/mod/bbsentials
+The mod is available on modrinth https://modrinth.com/mod/bbsentials

 Worked on by
 Hype_the_Time/hackthetime (Main Developer)